openedx/docs.openedx.org/source/developers/references/glossary.rst

       the components that deliver course content to learners.

       Third parties can create components as web applications that can run within the Open edX learning management system.
-For more information, see `xblocktutorial:Open edX XBlock Tutorial`.
+For more information, see the :doc:`xblock:xblock-tutorial/index`.